CliMA/Insolation.jl/docs/src/index.md

 `Insolation.jl` is a library that calculates the zenith angle and insolation at a given point on Earth (lat, lon) for a given date/time and orbital configuration (obliquity, eccentricity, and longitude of perihelion).
-The library is split between two files, `ZenithAngleCalc.jl` which calculates the zenith angle, and `InsolationCalc.jl` which calculates the insolation given a zenith angle.
+The library is split between two files, `ZenithAngleCalc.jl` which calculates the zenith angle, azimuth angle, and Earth-sun distance, and `InsolationCalc.jl` which calculates the insolation given a zenith angle.

 The zenith angle and insolation can both be calculated either as instantaneous values or as daily averaged values.
 The functions in `ZenithAngleCalc.jl` are